 Getting Around Portugal

 There are two main options for getting around Portugal.
 The first is to rent a car which provides a lot of freedom and can actually save on travel time.
-However, it’s also more expensive and can be a hassle for those unfamiliar with driving abroad.
+Most people prefer this, especially if you want to visit smaller towns and get out of the main cities.
+If you are looking to rent a car in Portugal, check prices here.

-If that is the case, Portugal has a pretty good train system.
+That being said, some people may be intimidated by driving in a foreign country, which is totally ok!
+If this is the case, Portugal has a pretty good train system that connect the major cities.
 Tickets can be purchased in advance online here.
 The farther in advance you book, the cheaper the price.
 The train stations are all in pretty central locations as well; within walking distance of the city centre or close to a metro or tram station.
 It’s an easy, and affordable, way to get around.

 2 Days in Porto

 Porto is a must when visiting Portugal.
 I know most people tend to highlight Lisbon, but Porto was my favourite stop.
 The beautiful tiled-buildings, colourful Ribiera, and of course the port cellars.
-Porto has a ton of charm that make it impossible not to fall in love with and while you could spend longer, 2 days in Porto is perfect.
+Porto has a ton of charm that make it impossible not to fall in love with and while you could spend longer, 2 days in Porto is perfect for those who only have one week in Portugal.

 Porto is best known for its port wine.
 Which is kind of funny since most of the area’s port cellars are not actually in Porto, but rather across the Douro river on the Gaia side.
 It’s an easy walk (or drive) across the bridge.
 It’s worth exploring as well, not just for the Port cellars but also because it offers beautiful views over to Porto.
 Don’t worry, 2 Days in Porto will give you plenty of time to experience both sides of the river.